blockfeed/oura-export/README.md

-# Oura Export Utility
+# Oura Ring Data Exporter

-Simple exporter for sleep and heart‑rate data from the Oura Cloud API.
+A small, focused utility for exporting personal data from the **Oura Ring** via the **Oura Cloud API** so you can analyze it yourself.

-This project uses the third‑party Python client maintained at:
+This project uses the community-maintained Python client:

 https://github.com/hedgertronic/oura-ring

 Note: This is not an official Oura SDK.
-It is a community-maintained wrapper around the Oura Cloud v2 REST API.
+It is a third‑party wrapper around the Oura Cloud v2 REST API.

 ---

-## What This Does
+## Purpose

-- Exports sleep data
-- Exports sleep period details (HR, HRV, stages, efficiency, etc.)
-- Exports heart rate data
-- Produces clean JSON + JSONL summary files for analysis
-- Defaults to exporting the last **7 days**
-- Adjustable via `--days`
+This tool exists for one reason:

+To export your own Oura Ring data from the Oura Cloud API into structured JSON files so you can:

+- Perform your own analysis
+- Build custom dashboards
+- Run statistical modeling
+- Correlate sleep, HR, HRV, stress, or readiness with other datasets
+- Maintain your own historical archive

+It does not perform analytics.
+It exports raw and lightly summarized data so you remain in control of interpretation.

 ---

+## What Gets Exported

+From the Oura Cloud API (v2):

+- Daily sleep summaries
+- Sleep period details (HR, HRV, stages, latency, efficiency)
+- Heart rate (5‑minute resolution)
+- Daily heart-rate aggregates
+- Readiness (optional)
+- Activity (optional)
+- Stress (optional)
+- SpO₂ (optional)
+- Sessions / tags (optional)

+Default export window: **last 7 days**
+Adjust with `--days`.

+---

 ## Requirements

 - Python 3.9+
+- Oura Ring account
-- An Oura Personal Access Token
+- Oura Cloud Personal Access Token
 - Internet access

+---

-### Personal Access Token
+## Personal Access Token

 Generate your token here: